juvalen/mb-checker/README.md

 * R1.31 checks for valid http return codes

-* R1.30 takes as parameters all the http return codes to be filtered out to respective files.
+* R1.30 takes as parameters all the http return codes to be filtered out to files named as return codes.

 ## Status